optus23/Game-Tutorial---Research-Project/docs/index.md

 So, once time you know how to theach patterns player to improve the gameplay, almost all games need EMERGENT gameplay.
 What does this means?
 Easy, it means give player a lot of posibilities to reach the same objective, in Zelda breath of the Wild you can kill an enemy by different ways, didn't you?
 Generally these games are Sand Box, like Skyrim, Whatch dogs or Red Dead Redemtion.

-(place here a photo with breath of the wild emergently gamelay)
+(place here a photo with breath of the wild emergently gamelay) done

+(place A-B images)

 That's it, create a way to make player think about what mechanics are gonna use to kill this set of bats and what mechanics are you gonna use to kill that big skeleton finnal boss.
 If the mechanic are always the same, according to what we have learned, the pattern will be monotonnous, in other words, so easy to create, and finally the game boring.
 But does all games need emergent gameplay?
 We are gonnna talk it later.